C. V. Runganada Sastri: Early career

-On completion of his graduation, Sastri wanted to teach at the College of Engineering which was being planned.
-But the hostile attitude of the government as well as his father's failing health forced Runganada Sastri to return to Chittoor where he got a position as a clerk in the Subordinate Judge's Court at a salary of Rs.
-70. During this time, Sastri displayed his rare aptitude for languages and soon mastered Telugu, Hindustani, Persian and Kannada.
-When his father died soon after, he used his mastery over Indian languages to secure a job as an interpreter in the Supreme Court at Madras.
-While serving as interpreter, Sastri also started to master European languages like French and Latin.
+Upon completion of his graduation, Sastri wanted to teach at the College of Engineering which was being planned.
+But the hostile attitude of the government, as well as his father's failing health, forced Runganada Sastri to return to Chittoor where he got a position as a clerk in the Subordinate Judge's Court at a salary of Rs.
+70. During this time, Sastri displayed his rare aptitude for languages, mastering Telugu, Marathi, Hindustani, Persian and Kannada, in each of which he demonstrated himself to be unsurpassed in the reckoning when formally examined for the role of Chief Interpreter into the Supreme Court at Madras.
 Sastri was soon appointed Chief Interpreter at a pay of Rs.
 2,000 - 2,500 a month.
-When the University of Madras was established in 1857, Runganada Sastri was made a fellow of the university.
+While serving as Chief Interpreter, Sastri mastered French and German, displaying his command of the former when some Francophones unexpectedly presented testimony to the court, despite no expectation that he would have the language, astonishing the Chief Justice, Sir Edward John Gambier, who extolled “the remarkable ease and accuracy with which he could speak French and German” in an encomium quoted in some of his obituaries.

+In German, Sir P. S. Sivaswami Iyer further recorded the Hamburger Gustav Solomon Oppert, who arrived in 1872 from Oxford to take up the Professorship of Sanskrit and Comparative Philology, affirming his native-like facility with.
+In Latin, he favoured Cicero over all others, followed by Virgil, both featuring prominently in a personal library of some 3,000 foreign texts.
+At his death, he had mastered Arabic, Greek, and Italian, and had achieved proficiency in Hebrew, the latest language to fascinate him and his study; Nawab Sir Ahmed Husain Amin Jung Bahadur documented his engaging in academic theological and legal debate with learned Ulema in Arabic and Farsi.

 Later career

+When the University of Madras was established in 1857, Runganada Sastri was made the first and only Indian Governor of the Board and was also the sole Indian among the initial Fellows of the University.
 In April 1859, there was a vacancy in the Small Claims Court Bench and Runganada Sastri was appointed to the post by the then Governor of Madras Sir Charles Trevelyan after encountering heavy opposition and racial prejudice.
-Runganada Sastri served as a judge of the Small Claims Court from April 1859 until his retirement with a pension on 16 February 1880.

-Soon after his retirement, Runganada Sastri was nominated to the Madras Legislative Council.
-However, he died on 5 July 1881.
+Runganada Sastri served as a judge of the Small Claims Court from April 1859 until his retirement with a pension on 16 February 1880, whereupon he was appointed to the Madras Legislative Council.
+He died on 5 July 1881, reportedly holding a book.